 Probiotics for babies and children play a key role in your child’s growing development.
 Let’s take a look at a handful of ways that probiotics can impact your child’s gut health and whole body wellness.

 More than 70% of your child’s immune system is located in their gut.
-Therefore, a regular diet that contains probiotics helps fortify your child’s immune system.
+Therefore, a regular diet that includes probiotics helps fortify your child’s immune system.
 The gastrointestinal tract of your child becomes healthier and more capable of fighting common colds and illnesses such as strep throat.

 The growth of good bacteria in the gut is extremely vital to your child’s digestion.
 These bacteria not only aid in metabolism, but also help in the absorption of nutrients into their body.
 Research has also linked the amount of good bacteria in the gut to weight management.
 Having a diverse amount of microbes in the gut can help children maintain a healthy weight.